Twi1ightSparkle/synapse-podman/README.md

 Optionally copy `config.example.env` to `config.env` and edit as needed if you don't want to use defaults.

-Install [yq](https://mikefarah.gitbook.io/yq/), podman, and podman-compose if you don't have them.
+Install [yq](https://mikefarah.gitbook.io/yq/) version 4.18.1 or later, podman, and podman-compose if you don't have them.

 Run `./synapse-env-manager.sh setup` to generate the environment.
 This will also generate the needed config files.